-3.24.1 For the purposes of this policy, a stretched limousine is regarded as a luxurious vehicle that has been modified (stretched) to extend the length of the vehicle.
+3.25.1 For the purposes of this policy, a stretched limousine is regarded as a luxurious vehicle that has been modified (stretched) to extend the length of the vehicle.
 The stretch shall not exceed 120 inches [3048 millimetres].
 The vehicle shall be capable of carrying up to, but not exceeding eight passengers.
 Each passenger seating area will be at least 400mm wide.

-3.25 NOVELTY VEHICLES
+3.26 NOVELTY VEHICLES

-- 3.25.1 For the purposes of this policy, a novelty vehicle is defined as follows:- - a vehicle that has been specially constructed, adapted or converted by a low volume specialist vehicle manufacture or modifier; - a vehicle that has been specially modified from its original design or specification; - a vehicle that is capable of carrying up to but not exceeding 8 passengers; - a vehicle that is intended for the carriage of fare paying passengers that, prior to the introduction of this policy, would not be licensed by the Authority as a private hire vehicle because they did not comply with one or more of the standard conditions relating to private hire vehicles; and - Any vehicle that, in the opinion of an authorised officer, because of its specialist design/styling or origin, requires to be classed as a novelty vehicle.
+- 3.26.1 For the purposes of this policy, a novelty vehicle is defined as follows:- - a vehicle that has been specially constructed, adapted or converted by a low volume specialist vehicle manufacture or modifier; - a vehicle that has been specially modified from its original design or specification; - a vehicle that is capable of carrying up to but not exceeding 8 passengers; - a vehicle that is intended for the carriage of fare paying passengers that, prior to the introduction of this policy, would not be licensed by the Authority as a private hire vehicle because they did not comply with one or more of the standard conditions relating to private hire vehicles; and - Any vehicle that, in the opinion of an authorised officer, because of its specialist design/styling or origin, requires to be classed as a novelty vehicle.

-3.26 EXEMPTIONS AND STANDARDS FOR EXECUTIVE/NOVELTY VEHICLES
+3.27 EXEMPTIONS AND STANDARDS FOR EXECUTIVE/NOVELTY VEHICLES

-- 3.26.1 It would be expected that a contract for the hire of an executive vehicle, stretched limousine or other novelty vehicle would normally be in place no less than 24 hours prior to the commencement of the journey.
-The vehicles would not be used to undertake standard private hire work. - 3.26.2 There are no age restrictions relating to executive vehicles, stretched limousines and other novelty vehicles but all such vehicles must meet the council's exceptionally well maintained criteria (Annex J). - 3.26.3 The licensing authority has the power36 to disapply the general requirement to display a licence plate where the circumstances justify it.
+- 3.27.1 It would be expected that a contract for the hire of an executive vehicle, stretched limousine or other novelty vehicle would normally be in place no less than 24 hours prior to the commencement of the journey.
+The vehicles would not be used to undertake standard private hire work. - 3.27.2 There are no age restrictions relating to executive vehicles, stretched limousines and other novelty vehicles but all such vehicles must meet the council's exceptionally well maintained criteria (Annex J). - 3.27.3 The licensing authority has the power to disapply the general requirement to display a licence plate where the circumstances justify it.
 Accordingly, an authorised officer may give an exemption notice to the proprietor of an executive vehicle, stretched limousine or other novelty vehicle.
 In these instances, the notice and the licence plate must be kept inside the vehicle at all times whilst the vehicle is licensed as a private hire vehicle.
-The notice and the plate must be made available for inspection to a police officer or authorised officer of the council upon request. - 3.26.4 Whilst driving an executive vehicle, stretched limousine or other novelty vehicle subject to the exemption in paragraph 3.26.2, the driver of the vehicle will be exempt from the general requirement to wear his/her driver badge.
-In these instances, the badge must be kept inside the vehicle at all times whilst the driver is using the vehicle for private hire purposes and it must be made available for inspection to any passenger, police officer or authorised officer of the council upon request.
+The notice and the plate must be made available for inspection to a police officer or authorised officer of the council upon request.

-36 Section 75(3) of the Local Government (Miscellaneous Provisions) Act 1976
+&lt;sup>45 Section 75(3) of the Local Government (Miscellaneous Provisions) Act 1976